 We also hate OAuth

 You know the joke, right?
-When you are integrating six different providers, you have seven different problems:
+When you are integrating four different providers, you have five different problems.
+Each provider implements things in a slightly different way.

 For all we tried, nothing saved us from was^H^H^H investing significant time reading the standard.
 We needed to at least get the concepts, the different authorization workflows and figure out the right integration for what we intended to do.
 For anybody looking to get introduced into OAuth, we can recommend the excellent OAuth bible by the Mashape guys.

-The Bible didn't exist when we implemented this, so we did it the hard way: eat RFC, bitch.
+The Bible didn't exist when we implemented this, so we did it the hard way: by eating RFC.